cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - pwdU, an opaque byte string containing the user's password
+- cleartext_creds, a `CleartextCredentials` structure
 - blind, an OPRF Scalar value
-- request, a CredentialRequest structure
 - response, a CredentialResponse structure

 Output: